Updated by Maarten Truyens

 In all versions of ClauseBuddy, you can choose between "Minimal styling" and "Guess styling".
 With "Minimal styling", as little structure as possible is applied to the paragraphs, while in"Guess styling" ClauseBuddy will try to understand the styling of the target MS Word document, and then mimic that styling in the pasted clause.

 While "Guess styling" tends to works well with documents that have a reasonably consistent layout, it remains an educated guess.
-For companies and law firms that apply a consistent house style ("brand identity") to their legal documents, there is a better solution available (only in ClauseBuddy Pro), by storing the structure of that house style within the software.
+For companies and law firms that apply a consistent house style ("brand identity") to their legal documents, there is a better solution available, by storing the structure of that house style within the software.

 Once your house style is properly implemented, (almost) perfect layout results are guaranteed when you paste clauses into documents conforming to that house style.